 Resetting a router

-If for some reason you need to reset a router, switch it off or pull its main plug out.
+If for some reason you need to reset a router (that you have purchased yourself) to its customised settings, switch it off or pull its mains plug out.
 Wait for about 10 minutes so that any capacitors can discharge.
-That way retains its settings.
-Never poke a pin into the small hole with Reset written under it, because doing that resets the router to its factory state.
-That is, removes its settings, which you will have to re-enter manually to get it working again.
+That way retains its customised settings.
+Never poke a pin into the small hole with Reset written under it, because doing that resets the router to its factory state, which does not have your ISP’s settings.
+That is, doing tat removes the ISP’s settings, which you will have to re-enter manually to get it working again.

 Carey Holzman video